cuda learning log

 0.0 110 1 110.0 Memory Copy D2H

-almost all the time (~125ms) is in memory allocation. the first cudaMalloc triggers cuda context initialization — that’s the cold start cost. actual kernel execution is just ~3.6µs.
+matrix multiplication is the outer nvtx range that wraps everything, so its time includes all nested ranges. the real story: memory allocation takes ~125ms because the first cudaMalloc triggers cuda context initialization. that’s the cold start cost. actual kernel execution is just ~3.6µs.

 implemented: